Magistrate Court Fine

 If you have received a Notice of Enforcement or personal visit from either Marston Holdings Ltd, Collectica Ltd, Excel Enforcement or Swift Credit Services about a court fine that you had not previously know about, then you will need to read the following page.

-If you had been unaware of a Magistrate Court court fine until you received a letter or personal visit, then all bailiff enforcement can be halted by submitting a Section 14 Statutory Declaration to the Magistrate’s Court.
+If you had been unaware of a Magistrate Court court fine until you received a letter or personal visit, then all bailiff enforcement can be halted by applying to the Magistrates Court for an appointment for a Section 14 Statutory Declaration to be considered.
 Details of this procedure can be read here.

 The most common court fine for bailiffs to enforce are those relating to using a TV without a licence.
 This is one of the most popular pages on our website and can be read here.